bfg100k/docker-mythbackend/README.md

 ==============

 Docker image to run a MythTV backend.
 It also includes database backups and HDHomeRun utils.
-All special MythTV folders (as setup in mythtv-setup) should be added to /home/mythtv.
+All special MythTV folders (as setup in mythtv-setup) should be added to the /home/mythtv volume.
+If .mythtv/config.xml is found in this volume, that config is used, so the environment variables doen't need to be set.
 The mythdatabase branch/tag should be run side-by-side with master/latest branch/tag.
 It will run the cron job to check and backup your mythtv database.
 The setup branch/tag is intended to run mythtv-setup over RDP.
 This should be run instead of the master/latest branch/tag, during setup only.
-A MythWeb branch/tag is to come.
+The mythweb branch/tag starts an Apache service, to host MythWeb, on port 80.
 Note that this container does not include a MySQL or MariaDB database.
 You must set up a database before (no need to create the mythconverg database as it is automatically created if it does not exist).

 ## Usage